 Spring Gardening Tips

-2020 proved a very challenging year for all of society.
+2020/2021 proved to be very challenging years for all of society.
 It made many people realise that their garden was their sanctuary and sparked a revival of the importance of our green spaces.
 For many it rekindled an interest in gardening.
 For others it started a new journey in the hobby of growing and caring for plants.
-As we enter into 2021, with hope for better things to come, our gardens are more important than ever.
+As we enter into 2022, with hope for better things to come, our gardens are more important than ever.
 We step forward with renewed enthusiasm and a greater realisation of the benefits of gardening, for our mental health and physical well being.

 After a long Winter, finally Spring arrives as it does every year.
 The garden awakens from it's slumber and brings with it new life and inspiration for us gardeners.
 Spring kickstarts the new gardening season and brings with it lots of jobs to be done.
 We here at Tullyvin Garden Centre hope to inspire and help you gain the most from your garden.
 We have compiled a few tips for Spring gardening to guide you through this season.

 - Soil preparation and nutrient replacement is key for sucessful Grow Your Own projects.
 Endeavor to use organic fertilisers and soil tonics like our Organic Chicken Manure Pellets or Soil Renew for best results.
 It is best not to add extra nutrients to areas where you intend to grow root vegetables eg carrots.